-Like a human, embedded systems come in various shapes and sizes, and more importantly different functionalities and capabilities.
+Like a human, embedded systems, like modbus slave and modbus master, come in various shapes and sizes, and more importantly different functionalities and capabilities.
 Besides responding to a controller higher up in the chain of command, an embedded system needs to perform its other tasks efficiently.
 This includes monitoring inputs, calculating and converting values.
 It must also provide reliable updates or processing commands.
 When an embedded system is constantly being disrupted by requests from another controller, it is less efficient.
 In some cases this can cause it to crash without warning.

 How Do Master-Slave Embedded Systems Communications Work

 The simplest way for embedded systems to communicate with each other is through a master-slave structure.
 This is where a single embedded system is designated as a master and is responsible for initiating communication to embedded systems connected to it.
 The Master-slave communication model has a predictable pattern in the way messages are transmitted across the communication interface.
 Slave controllers are not allowed to transmit any data packets unless they are requested by the master controller.

 One of my latest projects that used a master/slave configuration is a monitoring system for rubber manufacturing machines.
 A sensor monitoring controller was placed at every machine to monitor their operating cycles using various sensors.
 A master controller was connected to all of the sensor controllers, and it used non-volatile memory to store the collected data.

 Important Considerations For Designing a Master-Slave Embedded System.

 .As straightforward is it may seem, failing to address the following design considerations can result in problems after deployment.